-Specifies an individual command. command
+command Specifies an individual command.

-Specifies a group name for specific debugging tasks: group
+group Specifies a group name for specific debugging tasks:

-Displays all the commands by group. group_all
+group_all Displays all the commands by group.

-Displays the breakpoint and watchpoint commands. group_breakpoints Displays the commands that displays source data. group_data group_display Displays the output and print settings commands. group_files Displays the commands that interact with files.
+group_breakpoints Displays the breakpoint and watchpoint commands. group_data Displays the commands that displays source data. group_display Displays the output and print settings commands. group_files Displays the commands that interact with files. group_info Displays the program information commands. group_log Displays the message logging commands.